Cal star RB Jaydn Ott enters NCAA football transfer portal: report

-California star running back Jaydn Ott has entered his name in the college football transfer portal as the spring window is set to open, according to CBS Sports’ Matt Zenitz.
+Top transfer running back Jaydn Ott has signed with the Oklahoma Sooners to play for the 2025 football season, the school announced on Tuesday.

-The emergence of a tailback of Ott’s caliber is a notable gain in the market for the position as schools look to the transfer portal as the spring window opens officially on Wednesday.
+The commitment of a tailback of Ott’s caliber is a notable gain for the Sooners at the position as the offense looks to boost its production from a year ago, when it ranked 76th nationally in output.

 Ott came into last season following a dominant 1,300-plus yard rushing effort, but injured his ankle in the season opener and was never completely healthy again.